 Tulum Ruins

 After sunrise from your beach bungalow and breakfast, head down Beach Road to the Tulum Ruins.
 The Tulum Ruins are one of the most visited archeological sites in Mexico.
-It is easy to see why, as the Tulum Ruins are located facing the Caribbean.
-Spend some time exploring these seaside ruins and learning a bit about the Mayan civilization.
-There is even a beach at the Tulum Ruins, so be sure to bring your bathing suit.
+It is easy to see why, as the Tulum Ruins face the Caribbean.
+Spend time exploring these seaside ruins and learning about the Mayan civilization.
+There is even a beach at the Tulum Ruins, so bring your bathing suit.
 There’s nothing quite like going for a swim with views of ancient ruins.

 Beach Time

-Now that you got a bit of culture out of your trip, devote the rest of your day to enjoying the beach.
-Tulum has such a beautiful coastline, that it would be almost criminal not to appreciate it.
-If you’re staying at a hotel on the beach (which I highly suggest for a least a couple of nights), spend some time at your hotel’s beach.
-Grab a cabana or lounge chairs, order tropical drinks, and spend the entire day swimming.
+Now that you have gotten a bit of culture out of your trip, devote the rest of your day to enjoying the beach.
+Tulum has such a beautiful coastline that it would be almost criminal not to appreciate it.
+If you’re staying at a hotel on the beach (which I highly suggest for at least a couple of nights), spend some time at your hotel’s beach.
+Grab a cabana or lounge chair, order tropical drinks, and spend the entire day swimming.

-Staying at Diamante K proved to be the perfect spot, as I was able to spend time relaxing at the small private beach on property and walk the short distance to the public beach, where the waves were bigger and there was more excitement.
+Staying at Diamante K proved to be the perfect spot, as I was able to spend time relaxing at the small private beach on the property and walk the short distance to the public beach, where the waves were bigger, and there was more excitement.

 Alternatively, if you are not staying on the beach road, the public beach is just a bike ride away from Tulum town.
 The public beach is beautiful, so you cannot go wrong by visiting.
 Or, spend your day at one of the many beach clubs in Tulum.